CTL land use and value across two sites

 CTL will provide the land, which will be independently valued.
 The developer will supply funding for the building project with shares to be agreed based on relative financial contributions.
 It is anticipated that once this exercise is completed there will be a significant increase in the value of the property and this in turn will positively impact the balance sheet of the business.

-The NTN site also has significant potential for an uplift in value
+The NTN site value

 The company has permission to apply for a redevelopment permit, to allow for land reclamation and the building of a wharf capable of handling ships to the size of 10,000 DWT (currently 5,000 DWT).